 Expanded review of computer-based instructional technologies as they are applied in the educational environment.
 Includes opportunities for teachers to become reflective decision makers as they develop the necessary skills to infuse technology into the curriculum.
-Third in a series of three.

 NOTE: Courses numbered 600 or above are open to post-master's degree students.